 “To overcome the tech skills gap, a holistic and combined effort is required from businesses, Government and education bodies alike to nurture these skills amongst all phases of the pipeline.
 The Lifetime Skills Guarantee will prove invaluable in helping those entering the sector anew, however in the short-term, businesses need to up their focus on effective training programmes for the employees within their ranks – whether they’re in the tech team or beyond – to ensure they’re set up to truly thrive in the digital age.”

 £43 million from National Skills Fund to expand pioneering ‘Skills Bootcamps’

-The government’s plan to support people to upskill and retrain was also bolstered earlier this month by the announcement of £43 million from the National Skills Fund to expand the pioneering ‘Skills Bootcamps’ to other areas of England in 2021.
+The government’s plan to support people to upskill and retrain was bolstered by £43 million from the National Skills Fund to expand the pioneering ‘Skills Bootcamps’ to other areas of England in 2021.

 The Bootcamps - which were launched in the West Midlands, Greater Manchester, Lancashire and the Liverpool City Region this autumn, offer free, flexible courses of 12-16 weeks to give people the opportunity to build up sector-specific skills and fast-track to an interview with a local employer.

-Registrations have now opened for courses in the Leeds City Region, Heart of the South West, and Derbyshire and Nottinghamshire which will cover Digital Bootcamps teaching skills like software development, digital marketing, and data analytics but also technical skills training in such areas as welding, engineering, and construction.
+Registrations have also opened for courses in the Leeds City Region, Heart of the South West, and Derbyshire and Nottinghamshire, and cover Digital Bootcamps teaching skills like software development, digital marketing, and data analytics but also technical skills training in such areas as welding, engineering, and construction.